 - Sprinkle it on the end of savory dishes much like salt

-And, you could even try some of these recipes:
+And, you could even try some of these interesting recipes:

-- Or, in the mood for a latte?
+- In the mood for a frothy coconut matcha latte?